juea01/SDM_INFS809/README.md

 # SDM_INFS809
-Please update this file by all team members for testing.
+Please add your initial to this file just for testing purpose.